 Where the offer of places to all the applicants in any of the categories listed above would still lead to oversubscription, the available places will be offered to those living nearest to St Monica's Church, Stonard Road, Palmers Green.
 This distance is calculated by the Enfield Schools' Admissions Service IT system using ADDRESS-BASE PREMIUM.
 They calculate the distance (in a straight line, as the crow flies) from the central point of St Monica's Church to the front door of the candidate's home address.
 'Home address' refers to the address at which the candidate usually lives with a parent or carer, and will be the address provided in the Common Application Form (CAF).
-Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week.
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address for any part of the school week.
 The distance measure provides a national grid coordinate and a unique reference for each postal address in Great Britain.
 The grid reference is provided to a resolution of 0.1 metre (10cm).
 The accuracy of ADDRESS-BASE PREMIUM is such that each point will fall within the building at the address in question.
 In the case of a multi-occupancy building, such as flats where there may only be one address point, priority will be given to the applicant whose door number is the lowest numerically or alphabetically.